 5. Using a Spray Varnish on Polymer Clay

 It also seems like such a good idea to buy a can of spray varnish and give all your newly made Sculpey creatures a nice glossy coat of spray varnish.
 So simple and so easy.
 Except that the varnish never dries.
 There are very few spray varnishes that are compatible with polymer clay.
 And what works with one brand of clay won’t work with another.
-I tested many brands of spray sealer on polymer clay and only found one brand that consistently works with all brands of clay.
+I tested many brands of spray sealer on polymer clay and only found two brands that consistently works with all brands of clay.

 What if you’ve used a spray sealer and now your charms are sticky?
 Can they be saved?
 In some cases, yes.
 I found that 91% isopropyl alcohol removed most sticky spray sealers.
 It’s worth a try.

 6. Storing Polymer Clay Open to the Air

 7. Not Washing Your Hands Before Working With Clay

 Related to the dust issue is the one of making sure that your hands are clean before working with polymer clay.
 Even when you think your hands are clean…they’re not.
 And when working light colors such as white or yellow, or translucent, dirt that’s invisible on your hands can end up in your clay, giving your work dirty streaks.
 Even the blue residue from wearing blue jeans will coat your hands and show up on light-colored clay.
 So before working with polymer clay, wash your hands well, and don’t forget to clean under your fingernails.

 Another trick is to have a ball of scrap translucent clay at your work desk.
 Roll this clay between your hands before working.
 It will pick up any loose skin bits, fiber, dirt, and dust.
 It’s also a great trick to do when switching from working with a dark color to a light one.
 When the clay gets too junk-filled, just toss it and make a new one.